Why Choose Braces or Clear Aligners?

 There are many good reasons why time-tested metal braces remain popular — because they offer a reliable, effective and economical treatment option.
 In contrast to the appliances of the past, today's braces are actually smaller, lighter, and more comfortable to wear.
 If you want a less traditional look, you may be able to choose colorful elastics for the brackets or other modifications.

 Clear ceramic braces are a new variation on the traditional system that provides a far less noticeable method of treatment.
 They use the same components as traditional braces — except that the brackets on the front side of the teeth are made of a translucent ceramic material that blends in with the tooth's natural color.
 This system has become a favorite for adults (including some well-known celebrities) because, unless you look closely, it's hard to notice they're there.

 Several types of ceramic braces are currently available, and the technology is constantly improving.
 Their aesthetic appeal is undeniable... but there are a few tradeoffs.
 The ceramic brackets can be less durable than their metal counterparts; plus, while the brackets themselves don't stain, the elastic bands that attach them to the archwire do (however, these are generally changed each month.)
 Ceramic braces also cost more than metal — but for many people, the benefit of having an inconspicuous appliance outweighs the costs.

 Interested in aligning your teeth?

-Mill Pond Dental Group offers free consultation for braces & clear aligners in Mokena, IL and surrounding areas.
+Mill Pond Dental Group offers free consultation for braces & Invisalign clear aligners.
+Serving the Mokena Orland Park, New Lenox, & Frankfort communities.